wurunduk/crashday-center/source/_posts/file-types.md

 Crashday-DynamicObject-File	# defines a start of a .cdo file arrowright.p3d      		# UNUSED? should be the same as the next line arrowright.p3d      		# model used by the object
-METAL	 					# material (Options: CARMETAL, METAL, STONE, WOOD, PLASTIC, RUBBER, EXPLOSIVE) 180		 					# mass in kg (-1 makes object immovable)
+METAL	 			# material (Options: CARMETAL, METAL, STONE, WOOD, PLASTIC, RUBBER, EXPLOSIVE) 180		 		# mass in kg(-1 makes object immovable)
 0                		# UNUSED? amount of force needed to rip the object from the ground 0 -0.2 0         		# center of gravity
 ```

-## .tun Tuning definition file
+## .tun Tuning definition

 path: `cars/*carname*/ .tun`